-Patrick joined Reed Smith’s Appellate Group in 2013 following a clerkship with Judge D. Michael Fisher of the U.S. Court of Appeals for the Third Circuit.
-Prior to his clerkship, he taught as a visiting lecturer at Moi University School of Law in Eldoret, Kenya.
+Patrick joined Reed Smith’s Commercial Litigation Group in 2012 and, following a clerkship with Judge D. Michael Fisher of the U.S. Court of Appeals for the Third Circuit, became a member of the firm’s Appellate Group in 2013.
+Prior to joining Reed Smith, he taught as a visiting lecturer at Moi University School of Law in Eldoret, Kenya.

 Patrick’s legal scholarship focuses on appellate procedure, comparative law, and public corruption.
-He has spoken at conferences and symposia throughout the United States, and his work has been published in the Dublin University Law Journal, Cleveland State Law Review, Duquesne Law Review, University of Baltimore Journal of International Law, U.S. Law Week, BNA, Jurist, Corporate Counsel, For The Defense, and The Legal Intelligencer.
+He has spoken at conferences and symposia throughout the United States, and his work has been published in the Indiana Journal of Law and Social Equality, Dublin University Law Journal, Cleveland State Law Review, Duquesne Law Review, University of Baltimore Journal of International Law, U.S. Law Week, BNA, Jurist, Corporate Counsel, For The Defense, and The Legal Intelligencer.

 Patrick is a member of the Affiliates Advisory Group of the Younger Comparativists Committee for the American Society of Comparative Law.
-He also serves as an academic associate at I·CONnect, the blog of the International Journal of Comparative Law and ConstitutionMaking.org, where he contributes to a feature titled “What’s New in Comparative Public Law.”
-Additionally, Patrick often serves as a judge for moot court competitions at the University of Pittsburgh School of Law.
+He also serves as an academic associate at I·CONnect, the blog of the International Journal of Constitutional Law and ConstitutionMaking.org, where he contributes to a feature titled “What’s New in Public Law.”